qmuloadmin/FreeNote/README.md

 - Select and move multiple items on a page at once
 - Normal File, Edit, etc menus for configuration and information
 - Dark Mode, other themes
+  - Including selecting icon themes from a list of included themes
+    - Currently this is limited to only KDE Breeze.
 - Logging (oh, so much logging)
 - Many, many more.